jvfon/Blog/articles/tech/Shopify/11a-GsapAnimation.md

 ### Implement barba.js

+**1. Step 1:**
-Create a function in app.js and put all the js code inside the function.
+Create a function in the app.js file and put all the js animation code inside the function.
 ```
 const initialPageAnimation = () => {
-   Code goes here
+   Animation code goes here
 }
 ```

+**2. Step 1:**
 Controlling how barba goes to the next page.
 ```
 barba.init({